rajatarora/blog/content/post/vision-for-this-site.md

 I also read and bookmark many links during my adventures on the internet.
 I have quite a collection over at [pinboard](https://pinboard.in) and [Raindrop](https://raindrop.io).
 I will also find a way to expose that collection here.
 Lots of gems in it!

-## Reviews of what I watch, read, listen, purchase
+## Reviews of what I watch, read, listen to, purchase

-I consume a lot of content: books, movies, tv series, youtube videos, music, podcasts... you name it and I consume it.
+I consume a lot of content: books, movies, tv-series, youtube videos, music, podcasts... you name it, and I consume it.

 Write content